 The business alliance agreement between SymBio and Eisai Co., Ltd. under which Eisai acts as a sales agent expires in December 2020.
-SymBio started to build an in-house sales organization for Treakisym[®] in the domestic market in October 2018.
-Key management priority is to move into the black in FY12/21 and ongoing profit growth thereafter.
-The company is therefore laying the groundwork for a shift to an internal sales organization to drive future business development.
+The company plans to transition to its in-house sales organization in January 2021.
+This should facilitate a move into the black from FY12/21 and ongoing profit growth thereafter and lay the groundwork for future business development.